kajamiko/u_m_website/README.md

-UX
+## UX

 The project's goal is to provide an efficiently working issue tracker for a mobile app.
-TO achieve it, I ha

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+To achieve it, I designed a system that allows users to report issues and suggest new features.
+They can comment and upvote, and donate features they would like to see in the app.

+## User Stories

+- As a user, I would like to affect the way app is developed, by donating particular features I would like to see working in the future.

+- As a user donating, I would like to see my past orders in one place.

-As a user type, I want to perform an action, so that I can achieve a goal.
+- As a registered user, I want to have the ability to modify my comments.

+- As an app's user, I would like to see how do donations affect development process.

+### Mockups

-Mockups for the project are ava
+Mockups for the project are stored in 'usos_modern_mockups/' folder.

 ## Features

 1. Home - on this part of the project, users can find all informations about the website and app that the website is created for, including statistics.